“What do you like about Imperial Assault?”

 Of course, the game is not without its flaws; there are minor niggles here and there such as a ‘snowball effect’ when one side wins more games than the other, or the campaign storyline feeling a little disjointed with side-missions seemingly being carried out at random and having no direct links to the main story, but these issues can both be mitigated by playing the game narratively and by letting the Imperial Player have some fun weaving their own tale for the Rebel players.
 I’m already working on a more cohesive experience for my non-gamer friends, starting by Photoshopping up a map to plot their course around the galaxy to show them when and where their games are taking place.

 At the end of the day, I feel that Imperial Assault does a perfectly good job of bringing characterful and cinematic battles in the Star Wars Galaxy to the tabletop without being too complicated yet still having some depth to it.
-There’s a reason it’s ranked 19th out BoardGameGeek’s top 100 games.
+There’s a reason it’s one of BoardGameGeek’s top 100 games.

 And because it’s Star Wars; duh.